-Hands-on math instruction in the primary grades builds the foundation for understanding mathematical concepts, critical thinking, and problem solving.
+Hands-on math instruction in the primary grades solidifies the foundation for understanding mathematical concepts, critical thinking, and problem solving.
 A spiraling curriculum that increases in complexity provides the opportunity for continued practice and mastery of mathematical concepts.

-Daily religious education classes, prayer, and attendance at monthly Mass as a school community provide a foundation in faith formation.
+Religious education classes, prayer, and attendance at monthly Mass as a school community provide a foundation in faith formation.
 Students in each grade lead morning prayer and participate in a First Friday Mass.